Which Oral-B brush should you choose when you Go Pro?

 A word about TriZone

-The difference is the brush head.
+The difference is the brush head that comes supplied.

 The Pro series has an oscillating rotating and pulsating movement compared to the sweeping motion of the TriZone.